Researching tick-borne diseases for the future of Canadian health.

 Learn about the TickNet Canada Scientific Symposium

-In October 2023, Ticknet will hold its first symposium featuring novel research from across North America.
+In 2026, Ticknet will hold its third symposium featuring novel research from across North America.
 Presenters will introduce key topics and delve deep into their findings to address present-day issues in the world of tick-borne microbial diseases.

 Meet our Plenary Speakers